 - Sign material(s) and design(s) should reflect the period of the building and the design of the store-front.
-Additionally, the colors of the sign, awning, or canopy should complement the paint scheme of the store front facade. - The use of artisan-crafted signs and quality sign materials manufactured specifically by the sign industry for handcrafted signs such as wood, metal and urethane, and especially tile is preferred.
-A Pittsburgh area tile artist at Red Clay Tile Works whose brochure can be found in the Manual can provide unique address signs at a reasonable cost. - The colors to be used should compliment the paint scheme of the store front facade to distinguish the type of business and create interest without losing community appeal and continuity. - Use building elements with the sign design when feasible. - Lettering of the sign should be kept to a minimum and likewise, the message should be brief and to the point.
-A logo and/or illustration can be substituted to communicate the nature of the business. - The avoidance of using multiple signs where one sign would be sufficient thereby avoiding confusion and distraction.
-However, the use of small secondary signs for directional purposes are permitted if they maintain the same design elements of the main identification sign. - Awnings and canopies may display the name and nature of the business on the front face and/or side facings. - Awnings that are fixed or retractable are permitted. - Awnings may be used on the ground or upper level floors as appropriate to maintain the architectural style and provide functionality. - When erecting an awning or canopy select a weather-treated canvas or other natural looking material.
+Additionally, the colors of the sign, awning, or canopy should complement the paint scheme of the store front facade. - The use of artisan-crafted signs and quality sign materials manufactured specifically by the sign industry for handcrafted signs such as wood, metal and urethane, and especially tile is preferred. - The colors to be used should compliment the paint scheme of the store front facade to distinguish the type of business and create interest without losing community appeal and continuity. - Use building elements with the sign design when feasible. - Lettering of the sign should be kept to a minimum and likewise, the message should be brief and to the point.
+A logo and/or illustration can be substituted to communicate the nature of the business. - Avoid using multiple signs where one sign would be sufficient thereby avoiding confusion and distraction.
+However, the use of small secondary signs for directional purposes are permitted if they maintain the same design elements of the main identification sign. - Awnings and canopies may display the name and nature of the business on the front face and/or side facings. - Awnings that are fixed or retractable are permitted. - Awnings may be used on the ground or upper-level floors as appropriate to maintain the architectural style and provide functionality. - When erecting an awning or canopy select a weather-treated canvas or other natural looking material.
 Plastic, wood, or metal awnings and canopies are not appropriate.
 Additionally, the awnings or canopy should not be oversized and should fit within the storefront area not covering architectural element.